SitramSoft/HomeLab/README.md

  - ticks - e.g. time remaining in my example below
  - a series of strings, e.g the 'Status', which  can then be used to develop the value_template in configuration.yaml.

-Add the following code in configurations.yaml file to be able to monitor some usefull parameters.
+Add the following code in `configurations.yam`l file to be able to monitor some usefull parameters.
 ```
 sensor:
   - platform: snmp